 As long as you know the patient has an IUP, unless they are on fertility meds, for all intents and purposes, you have ruled out an ectopic pregnancy unless the presentation is particularly concerning for a heterotopic pregnancy.
 It’s even better if someone else has already documented an IUP on a recent scan.
 Take a look at the two images below.
 What do they show?
 Can you quickly and efficiently send the patient on her way home?

 What do the images show?
 Can you quickly and efficiently send the patient on her way home?
-Conclusion on next page
+Conclusion in the following

 Dx: Bedside Ultrasound; Mom Leaves Happy

 The image on the left shows an IUP at about 10 weeks.
 The pregnancy was completely within the uterus (not a cornual ectopic, which can mimic an IUP if you don’t scan through the entire uterus and pregnancy sac) and both cardiac motion and gross fetal activity were seen and showed to both parent.
 This is all that most moms really seem to care about.
 Show them that their baby looks OK and they will almost certainly leave happy, which was the case with this mom.

 Image 2 shows a very early IUP with a gestational sac and a small forming yolk sac within it.
 No pole is seen as it is too early.
 The fluid is anechoic (black) and the sacs are echoic (white).
 This is also considered definitive of an IUP, but will not necessarily be as reassuring as a heartbeat.

 These scans are quick and easy to do in most cases.
 They are also quite rewarding.
 Try one on your next pregnant vaginal bleeder before you send her for a formal ultrasound with radiology or gynecology.
 Then compare what you saw to the formal reading.
 Once you become confident in your ability to pick out a heartbeat, you may be able to skip the formal ultrasound in certain patients.
 Happy scanning!